Teaching ESL in Korea

 Largest Chain Schools in Korea

-- Berlitz - One of the largest international chain schools in the world, Berlitz is a great place for any English teacher looking to find a job in Korea.
-The chain school has locations in Seosomun-dong, Kwanghwamun, Yeouido, Kangnam, and Samseong.
+• Berlitz - One of the largest international chain schools in the world, Berlitz is a great place for any English teacher looking to find a job in Korea.
+This renowned language school has locations in Seosomun-dong, Kwanghwamun, Yeouido, Kangnam, and Samseong.

 Tips for ESL Teachers in Korea

 There are a lot of opportunities for ESL teachers in Korea, so decide what type of English teaching job is the best fit.
-Elementary school positions are the most common.
+Positions for elementary school-aged children are by far the most common.

-- Learning the Korean language overnight is impossible, but it is highly recommended to spend some time learning as many common phrases as you can.
+• Learning the Korean language overnight is impossible, but it is highly recommended to spend some time learning as many common phrases as you can.
 In many urban areas, it is possible to find free Korean language lessons.
+Hangul, the modern Korean alphabet, was created by academics some 600 years ago so that even a "commoner" could learn to read and write.
+It is an extremely phonetic alphabet that can be learned in just days.

 Teaching Requirements for ESL Teachers in Korea